. It was written by a woman calling herself "Crazed Writer" and "

 - Female Misogynist: Danisha, as proven by her "The Reason You Suck" Speech to Esmeralda, where she essentially tells Esmeralda that she was ASKING for Frollo to try and rape her.

-- Food Porn: Danisha and her friends cook up modern American foods - barbecue chicken, pecan pies, ice cream, etc - for Frollo and his friends.
+- Food Porn: Danisha and her friends love to cook up modern American foods - barbecue chicken, pecan pies, ice cream, etc - for Frollo and his friends.

 We really knocked ourselves out to make this party a truly memorable experience.
 Fern and Kyle cooked mounds of barbequed ribs, chicken, and turkey (Kyle's idea — to introduce medieval Parisians to native American foods).
 Jacki and I worked overtime, preparing salads and scrumptious desserts.
 I proudly pointed to the pecan cake.